statico/noble/README.md

 1. A small kernel with minimal functions written in C which are made available to JavaScript, such as `eval`, `loadFile` and `reallyExit`.
 1. An event loop which fires events on keystrokes, system signals, and a tick every 1 second.
+(Use libev, like Node.)
 1. A basic display system (main area, status bar, command line/minibuffer)
 1. Buffer management
 1. Buffer-rendering system